With Love, and Wafflenugget | Prologue + Chapter 1

 Prologue, October 2024

-In many ways, I’m in absolute free fall.
-It makes complete sense, of course — breakdowns are breakthroughs, and I am finally awake — aware — and at home in this body of mine aside from when I have fugue states.
+In many ways, I am in absolute free fall.
+It makes complete sense, of course — breakdowns are breakthroughs, and I am finally awake — aware — and at home in this body of mine.
+Except when I have fugue states, of course.

-I wish I could say I have a plan to make myself less messy – less chaotic and less unpredictable.
+I wish I could say I have a plan to make myself less messy, chaotic, and unpredictable.
 But I can’t.
 I can’t at all.
 Because I am living with a serious mental illness.
-And it is messy, chaotic, and unpredictable.
-And so is healing.
+And that — that is inherently, just like me — messy, chaotic and oh so unpredictable.

-And only when I am honest can I heal.
+And only when I am honest can I actually heal.

 So yup, this is me coming out, so to speak.

 So, at least for now, while I weather these days that often get lost, I am going to practice slowing down and being kind to myself.
-I am going to show up, oh so messy me, and tackle that process of writing my full story in front of you.
-For as most of you know, to live with PTSD is to live with an identity shattered and that is exactly where I am at right now:
+I am going to practice showing up, oh so messy me, and tackling the process of writing my full story in front of you.

 So, this week, I begin that practice.
 I begin picking up my many pieces and learning to hold them close, sharp edges and all.

-And this week, I begin by sharing am sharing about my life after Maura.
+And this week, I begin by sharing about my life after Maura and what happened next in the book I hope to one day call: With Love and Wafflenugget.

 With Love, and Wafflenugget is the story of how, after being told I’d only survive in a locked psychiatric ward, I rebuilt my life by re-wiring my entire brain.
-But most importantly, this is the story of how I reclaimed me, fell in love, and was saved by a dog.
+But most importantly, this is the story of how I reclaimed myself, fell in love, and was saved by a dog named Waffle.

 For recent newcomers — a quick note